Everything about Amazon Prime's 'Swarm' and real-life events that inspired it

 Ni’Jah also gets pregnant with twins just like Queen Bey in 2017.

-In the series, Dre collects ticket memorabilia of a group named Glamour’s Child which can be deduced to be inspired by a group named Destiny’s Child, of which Beyoncé was a member.
+In the series, Dre collects ticket memorabilia of a group named Glamour’s Child which can be deduced to be inspired by the group named Destiny’s Child, of which Beyoncé was a member.

 The reference to the infamous elevator fight of 2014 is a major standout of the series.
 In the third episode of Swarm, Dre goes to Los Angeles to confront a content creator named Alice Duley who called out Ni’Jah on Twitter for not stepping into an argument between Caché and her sister.
 In reality, Beyoncé’s sister Solange and Jay-Z were also involved in a heated argument.

+Swarm is not available in Singapore yet, but you can find out more here

-Hero image: Courtesy Swarm/ Photo by Warrick Page/Warrick Page/Prime Video/ IMDb; Feature image: Courtesy Swarm/ Photo by Quantrell D. Colbert/Quantrell D. Colbert/Prime Video/ IMDb
+(Main image credit: Swarm/ Photo by Warrick Page/Warrick Page/Prime Video/ IMDb; Feature image credit: Swarm/ Photo by Quantrell D. Colbert/Quantrell D. Colbert/Prime Video/ IMDb)